-This complete the classification of fixed points in terms of pyramid partitions [36].
-Note that to compute the K-theoretic partition function it is not enough to enumerate the combinatorial configurations, since we need explicitly the isotypical decomposition of the vector spaces V{\circ} and V{\bullet} in toric weight spaces.
+This completes the classification of fixed points in terms of pyramid partitions [40].
+Note that to compute the K-theoretic partition function it is not enough to enumerate the combinatorial configurations, since we need explicitly the isotypical decomposition of the vector spaces V{\circ} and V{\bullet} into toric weight spaces.
 This information can be obtained, for example, from the spanning set (4.6).
-This is why we have summarized the discussion of [36] in such detail.
+This is why we have summarized the discussion of [40] in such detail.